 First off, you are probably wondering why in the heck I would sell a site that was seeing this type of growth month over month and making $2,600 per month?
 Good question!

 One of the biggest reasons for my deciding to sell the site was due to a new sales nexus law that was put in place for Washington State residents.
-This new law actually made it illegal for the affiliate site I was using to monetize my site to pay me out the money I had earned.
+This new law actually made it illegal for the Amazon affiliate websites I was using to monetize my site to pay me out the money I had earned.

 I am not going to go into why this happened but, just know that I had to end up “partnering” with my grandma who lives in Ohio so that I was able to keep making money from the site and get paid my earnings.
 This happened around the middle of October and I didn’t want to deal with this problem anymore.
 That was a major reason for my choosing to sale the site now.